mlacanilao/Undergraduate-Fall-2018-Projects/Homework #6 - Functions/README.md

 Instructions
 ------------

-Part 1: Develop a program that asks the user for the number of starting asterisks.
-Prompt the user if they want an incremental pattern, decremental pattern, or same number of asterisks pattern.
-Print asterisk pattern.<br>
+Part 1: Develop a program that does addition and subtraction for two numbers.<br>
-Part 2: Develop a program that asks the user for their name, phone number, and address and outputs it to a file.
-Read and print the contents of the file.
+Part 2: Develop a program for a soda vending machine

 License
 -------